Paakofi72/miniproject1/README.md

 9. Pull is a command that is used to get and download content from a remote repository.
 Then update the local repository to match the content.
 To use git pull, you type $ git pull origin master

+10. Remote Add/Remove/show this is a git commad on how to manage remote repositories.
+It lets you create, view and delete changes to alter a repository. to use remote, ypu type $ git remote add origin <link>